HPE acquires SimpliVity for $650M in cash

 “This transaction expands HPE’s software-defined capability and fits squarely within our strategy to make Hybrid IT simple for customers,” wrote Meg Whitman, President and CEO of Hewlett Packard Enterprise, in today’s announcement.
 “More and more customers are looking for solutions that bring them secure, highly resilient, on-premises infrastructure at cloud economics.
 That’s exactly where we’re focused.”

-SimpliVity was founded in 2009 and over the last couple of years, it raised almost $276M in four funding rounds led by the likes of Kleiner Perkins Caufield & Byers, Accel Partners, DFJ Growth and Waypoint Capital.
+SimpliVity was founded in 2009 and over the last couple of years, it raised almost $276M in four funding rounds led by the likes of Kleiner Perkins Caufield & Byers, Accel Partners, DFJ Growth, CRV and Waypoint Capital.
 At $650 million, that’s not a huge exit for these investors, especially given that the company was valued at over $1 billion when it raised its Series D round in 2015.

 As for HPE, the company has mostly been in the news for selling off some of its business lately.
 Last September, for example, it sold off most of its software unit in a deal worth roughly $8.8 billion.
 Then, in November, it also sold off its OpenStack and Cloud Foundry assets to SUSE (which itself is owned by Micro Focus, too).
 Chances are the company is seeing an opening in the hyperconverged market and is looking to use some of the cash it gained from those sales to strengthen its position there.